-We'll be heading to the new Engage conference in Breda, Netherlands next month.
+We'll be heading to the new Engage conference in Breda, Netherlands from March 17th.
 Mark and Matt will be presenting an hour long version of their IBM Connect session about Connections development for Domino developers.
 Come and see how fast they can talk!

 LDC will also be sponsoring the bar at the Speedsponsoring event on the Monday evening, so have a drink on us.